 There’s a great scene where Kaleil and Tom are in a restaurant deciding on what they’re going to name the company.

-They leaned over to a gentlemen on the table next to them and asked him which (of the two names they were discussing) seemed best to him.
+They leaned over to a gentleman on the table next to them and asked him which (of the two names they were discussing) seemed best to him.

 Be clear on your value proposition